 The entrance to the chapel and the chapel itself features stained glass depicting Indigenous imagery.
 Descriptions of the different stained glass items may be found below.

-The result of a beautiful vision of local Elders, artists, donors, and the Venerable Travis Enright, these stained glass windows were created by Edmonton artist Brenda Malkinson and installed in 2023.
+The result of a beautiful vision of local Elders, artists, donors, and the Venerable Travis Enright, these stained glass windows were created by Edmonton artist Brenda Malkinson and installed in 2023 by Perma Seal Windows and Doors.
 The colours circling the outside are the medicine wheel, and the central panels are rat root, sweetgrass, sage, and cedar.
 These are medicines of this land and of the First Peoples of this land - the Cree, Blackfoot, Metis, Dene, Nakota Sioux, Saulteaux, and others.
 They will now stand alongside other images of saints and angels and biblical scenes for generations to come.

 The teachings about these medicines, and the healing they have to offer, have always been here, from the hand of the Creator.
 They grow just outside the door and down the hill from this church building.
 Too often, however, some of the minds and hearts of people in churches have not been ready or willing to learn from them, nor from the wisdom and ways of those who know the remedies and ceremonies in which these medicines play their part.